 |Osa II||RKA-20||Smerch||Active||Project 205U|

-Poti Class These rugged little ships provided excellent service and had a good ASW suite in a small package.
+Poti Class These rugged little ships in the early 1980s, they are kept quite busy providing excellent service and have a good ASW suite in a small package.
 The Bulgarian Navy operated six of these ships.

 |PLK-41||Letjashhi||Active||Based at Atia|